nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-state-and-touch-events-in-react-native.md

 };
 ```

 Now I'll modify our UI a little bit.
 Instead of this saying `Testing the Router`, let's change this to the title which is `Search for a Github User`.
-The style it's going to take is `{style.title}` which we made in the `styles` above.
+The style it's going to take is `{styles.title}` which we made in the `styles` above.

 ```javascript
 render() {